s1dhuman/s1dhuman/README.md

 ###

-<p align="left">This is Jaya Sidhu Seelam (aka Sidhu or s1dhuman) and I'm a recent CS undergraduate from NSUT, Delhi, India.<br><br>With a strong love and interest in Machine learning, Research, and Software development.
-I enjoy working on ideas that have real-world impact, especially at the intersection of AI and everyday problems.<br><br>So Far, I've worked in 2 internships as Software developer and Machine Learning Engineer and I've also worked on 2 research papers (with one of them accepted)<br><br>Apart from grinding leetcode, I follow Formula 1, football, esport, and explore new places shawarma spots.<br><br>This space is where I share some of the stuff I’ve worked on, learned, or am still figuring out.
+<p align="left">This is Jaya Sidhu Seelam (aka Sidhu or s1dhuman) and I'm a recent CS undergraduate from NSUT, Delhi, India 👨‍🎓.<br><br>With a strong love and interest in 🤖 Machine learning, Research, and Software development 🤖.
+I enjoy working on ideas that have real-world impact, especially at the intersection of AI and everyday problems.<br><br>So Far, I've worked in 2 internships as Software developer and Machine Learning Engineer and I've also worked on 2 research papers (with one of them accepted) 🚀🚀.<br><br>Apart from grinding leetcode, I follow Formula 1, football, esport, and explore new shawarma spots.<br><br>This space is where I share some of the stuff I’ve worked on, learned, or am still figuring out.
 Thanks for stopping by :))<br><br></p>

 ###